-Humanist wedding ceremonies are flexible and can incorporate a range of wedding traditions from around the world – and that includes the throwing of confetti.
+Humanist wedding ceremonies are flexible and can incorporate a range of wedding traditions from around the world – and that includes the throwing of confetti!
+We all love that special confetti moment!

-Choosing the right confetti can create endless creative opportunities for you to tell your unique, personal love story, and a humanist celebrant will always be able to help you devise the right device or secular ritual to tell your story.
+Choosing the right confetti can create endless creative opportunities for you to tell your unique, personal love story.
+Your humanist celebrant will be able to help you devise the right device or secular ritual to make the moment magical and meaningful.

 A humanist ceremony can also help you to tell a story about a meeting of cultures or perspectives.
 That’s what a love story is all about, isn’t it?
 From the outfits you wear on the day to the readings of your family and friends read out, a humanist wedding is here to tell a story about you, your love, and the joy you feel in coming together as partners for life.